Genki Travel Health Insurance Review: Is It Worth It?

 Genki Explorer Prices

-Genki Explorer prices
+Genki Explorer starting price

-The Genki Explorer plan offers transparent prices starting at just €39.30 per month.
+The Genki Explorer plan offers transparent prices starting at just €48.30 per month.

 Here's a breakdown of Genki insurance costs: